smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/09 - Semi and Anti Joins.md

 ----------------------------------------------------------------------------------------

-Be aware of a nuance when using correlated subqueries without a join condition; they will always evaluate to true.
+Be aware that when using correlated subqueries without a join condition; they will always evaluate to true.
 In the following SQL example, the subquery returns NULL but isn't joined to the main query.
-Despite the `NOT EXISTS (SELECT NULL)`, the query retrieves all rows from `##TableA` because the subquery will always be true in the absence of a join condition.
+Despite the `NOT EXISTS (SELECT NULL)`, the query retrieves all rows from `##TableA` because the subquery will always be true without a join condition.

 ```sql
 SELECT  *